mlibrary/search-alpha/README.md

 http://earleyj.www.lib.umich.edu/search-alpha/

-A frontend technical prototype for a new U-M Library search.
+A frontend technical prototype for a new University of Michigan Library search.